 - Automatic steam wand: Set your preferred milk temperature and foam quantity and the machine does the rest with the use of a unique sensor in the tray of the machine.
 The result is perfect textured milk every time.

 - Rapid heating time: the Breville Bambino is ready to go in just 3 seconds.

 There is a large 64 ounce water tank, cup warmer, 54mm portafilter and a modern stainless steel casing.

 When comparing the Breville Bambino Plus vs Duo Temp Pro, the key differences are the automatic steam wand, rapid heating time and auto button control found on the Bambino.

 The difference between the cheaper Breville Bambino vs Bambino Plus is the automatic steam wand with adjustible temperature and texturing on the Bambino Plus.
 It is these features that make this machine so easy to use and so attractive to beginner home baristas.

 Steam wand purge can be a little messy

-This Breville espresso coffee maker is a really simple espresso machine to use It is one of the best compact espresso machine options on our list.
+This Breville espresso coffee maker is a really simple espresso machine to use and it is one of the best compact espresso machine options on our list.

 It is a great choice if you want to enjoy milk based espresso coffee, but are nervous about learning how to make barista quality textured milk.